 If you submit a complete application to the IRB, you can generally expect the following turnaround times:

-- If your project is exempt: 5-7 business days
+- If your project is exempt: 2-3 weeks

-- If your project receives expedited review: 15-20 business days for initial approval/5-7 business days for an amendment
+- If your project receives expedited review: 3-4 weeks for initial approval; 1-2 weeks for an amendment

 Prepare Your Protocol for Submission

 To ensure that your submission is reviewed in a timely manner, please send your application and all supplemental documents as email attachments to email@example.com.

 In drafting your consent, use our templates.
 The IRB has developed consent, assent, and debriefing templates to help guide preparation of your informed consent materials.
 These should be customized for your particular research project.

 - First, complete the online IRB training and ensure all research personnel on your project have done so as well.
 The IRB will not be able to approve an expedited or full board protocol until all persons named on the IRB protocol are current in their IRB training.

 - Download the relevant application form, based on the action you are seeking from the IRB:

 - New Protocol Application: Use this form for all new research projects involving human participants, regardless of the anticipated level of IRB review (i.e., exempt, expedited, or full board).
 There are separate versions for PC and Mac computer users.
 This Word-based form has instructions on page 1 that all PIs should read.

 - Amendment Application: Use this form to request changes to an existing approved IRB protocol.
 Note that if your protocol received an exemption, the form is not required-- you can request an amendment to an exempt protocol by sending an email to firstname.lastname@example.org, identifying the protocol (give protocol number and title, at a minimum), describing the proposed changes, and attaching any documents that need to be changed, such as consent forms.